 How do we keep your personal information secure?

-The security of your personal information is of paramount importance to us and we use technical and organisational measures to safeguard your personal information.
+The security of your personal information is of paramount importance to us and we use appropriate technical and organisational measures to safeguard your personal information.

 Under certain circumstances, the law gives you the right to request: